 Spitzer had a limited budget, so he recruited a graphic design college intern who could translate his rough sketches into a polished jacket.
 He then found a photographer online who turned out to be a huge Red Sox fan.
 A neighbor with a young son fit the bill perfectly as the tall, lanky Ted Williams and Johnnie, a child who plays a central role in the novel.
 Then he located a vintage Ted Williams’ jersey with his famous number nine, bought some cleats and authentic red socks, and they were ready to go.

 Spitzer’s garage became a photo studio using the photographer’s lights, a white backdrop, reflectors, shades, power cords and cameras on tripods.
+Of course, he probably needed professional help from a cleaning company like Modern Maids in Houston to get the place spotless before the studio could be set up, but it’s definitely manageable.
 He found a model release online, always a good idea.
-A few days after the photo shoot, Spitzer and his designer sorted through the shots to pick a favorite, choose the jacket’s colors, the type, and to organize the copy Spitzer had written.
+A few days after the photoshoot, Spitzer and his designer sorted through the shots to pick a favorite, choose the jacket’s colors, the type, and to organize the copy Spitzer had written.

 Costs so far for his jacket, still a work in progress: Art Direction/Graphic Design: $300.
 Photography: $300.
 Props:$200.
 Models: $1.
 Collaboration: “Priceless!”
 Spitzer says.